 What are you doing now to let Congress know what you believe will work and what won't?

 We are going through, in detail, the entire acquisition process.
 Again, funding, personnel, authorities, statute, oversight and looking at those areas where if we tweak them left or right, or even make wholesale changes, we can speed up the process.
 As you look at the NDAA language, there is an opportunity for us to come back.
 What we did not want to do is just fire from the hip.
-What I appreciate about [former] Acting Secretary [and Army Secretary nominee Eric Fanning] and the chief [Gen. Mark A. Milley, Army chief of staff] is that what they have asked for is a detailed analysis to inform them in terms of what our response will be on this language.
+What I appreciate about the [former] Acting Secretary [and Army Secretary nominee Eric Fanning] acting secretary and the chief [Gen. Mark A. Milley, Army chief of staff] is that what they have asked for is a detailed analysis to inform them in terms of what our response will be on this language.

 There are two aspects here that I think people have to focus on.
 The first one is risk and the second one is time.
 Because, at the end of the day, as our adversaries have more access to technologies, if we continue to use processes that take too much time, you are not able to give capability to your soldiers where and when you need them.
 And, the impact of that is you increase risk . . .
 First, you are not able to accomplish the mission, which is unacceptable.
 And, two, you can accomplish the mission, but you end up with more casualties.